elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

   - My favorite course so far at CMU, which is quite surprising given the amount of time I spent on this course and the pressure it once brought me.
 I was always very anxious on Wednesday afternoon, and worked many all-nighters after the CoVID outbreak.
   - The course is being notorious due to its massive workload, the conceptual difficulty for freshman students, and the pressure in writing sessions and exams.
   - There were many topics covered, including languages, DFA, Turing machines, undecidability, complexity theory (P vs NP), algorithms (randomized/approximation), graph theory, modular arithmetic and group theory, cryptography.
-  - 251 encourages teamwork, which will be extremely important in your life.
-My teammates were all very clever, and I enjoy tackling these super hard group and open problems with them.
+  - Teamwork is encouraged in 251, so choose your teammate wisely.
+My teammates were great and I enjoy tackling these super hard group and open problems with them.
   - I love Anil Ada and his classes!
-He really cares about his students and is enthusiatic towards teaching and improving his course contents.
+He cares about his students and is enthusiatic towards teaching and improving his course contents.
 - &#9733; 15-150 Principles of Functional Programming
   - Functional programming is quite new to me, but it's very fascinating.
-Using higher order functions and currying makes your code short, more readable, and also fancy.
-Even C++ and Python are integrating these functional features.
+It's the cleanest way to write code.
-  - However SML was not that useful in practice...
+  - However SML is probably not that useful in practice...
 Very few people actually code in SML.
-I just wonder why they don't use other functional languages like Haskell.
+I wonder why they don't use other functional languages like Haskell.
-  - The homeworks were not that easy, and since they don't let you see the autograder result, you need to be extremely careful in the programming labs.
-Written parts can contain very long proof, and some might find it tedious.
-Although I almost never got them completely correct, they were quite interesting.
+  - The homeworks were not that easy.
+Since they don't let you see the autograder result, you need to be extremely careful in the programming labs.
+Written parts can contain very long proof, and some might find it tedious, but I found them were quite interesting although I never get them correct.
-  - I think CMU really emphasizes research and education in the area of programming languages.
   - Michael Erdmann is a great professor, very friendly and cute.
 - 21-241 Matrices and Linear Transformations
   - A basic linear algebra class.
 Mostly about calculations and some very easy proofs.
   - Not hard in general, take 21-242 if you want to dive deeper into linear algebra.
 - 21-270 Introduction to Mathematical Finance
   - This is a required course for computational finance majors and minors.
 I wanted to minor in computational finance at that time, but the course was quite boring so I gave up that thought.
+  - The math part was just simple high school math.
+Understanding the terms in finance is a more difficult task.
 - 76-101 Interpretation and Argument
-  - Just a normal writing course, taken with my previous professor in 76-100.
+  - Just a normal writing course, taken with my professor in 76-100.
   - Minimal work.

 **Workload:** moderate-heavy, spent most time on 251.